neutrinomuon/PyIntegral/README.md

 </code>
 </pre>

-<mark>PyIntegralALL.py</mark> is a python wrapper to the library in fortran
+PyIntegralALL.py is a python wrapper to the library in fortran called pyintegralall.flib.
-called <mark>pyintegralall.flib</mark>.
 The fortran directory can be compiled separately for each individual subroutine.